ksu-cs-textbooks/cis308/content/1-chapter/1_6-loops.md

 ```

 ## Continue
-The "continue" statement skips the remaining code inside the loop, and continues with the next iteration.
+The `continue` statement skips the remaining code inside the loop, and continues with the next iteration.
 For example, this code allows us to add together 10 numbers inputted by the user, except any numbers that are negative:

 ```c
 int i, num;